SelfMagician/Magic/index.md

 -   Piss control by Self.
 [Forever On]
 -   Clean and white teeth.
 [Forever On]
 -   Infinite Energy for Self.
 [Forever On]
--   Infinite Magic Money for Self.
+-   Infinite Magic units for Self.
 [Forever On]
 -   Infinite Cords for Self.
 [Forever On]
 -   Infinite Soul fragments for Self.
 [Forever On]
 -   Infinite Avatars for Self.
 [Forever On]